 We can’t say that we’ve ever really had the urge to throw a TV out of a hotel window.
 But when in West Hollywood and at the property that was once the infamous rock and roll Continental Hotel where it actually happened… we could be persuaded, especially as the hedonistic lifestyle is immortalised and embodied at the Andaz West Hollywood.

 Well, it turned out that even if we wanted to rack up some serious rock and roll-style hotel charges, we actually couldn’t.
-We have been told that the suites at the Andaz West Hollywood (once the Continental Hotel where some of the world’s best and bombastic bands stayed when their tours hit the music motherlode of Los Angeles) with balconies like the one that Led Zeplin graced with their television-lobbing antics have now been closed up and turned into garden rooms
+We have been told that the suites at the Andaz West Hollywood (once the Continental Hotel where some of the world’s best and bombastic bands stayed when their tours hit the music motherlode of Los Angeles) with balconies like the one that Led Zeppellin graced with their television-lobbing antics have now been closed up and turned into garden rooms

-But fear not, the hotel team here at the Andaz West Hollywood are more than happy to regale you with tales of drug-fueled orgies and motorbikes being ridden down the corridors of yesteryear.
+But fear not, the hotel team here at the Andaz West Hollywood is more than happy to regale you with tales of drug-fueled orgies and motorbikes being ridden down the corridors of yesteryear.
 However, the Andaz West Hollywood is still set up to let guests holiday like rockstars.
 We certainly did!

 We loved its rooftop pool – one of the highest in L.A. – and our 800-square-feet / 75-square-metre (ANDAZ)RED suite, designed by Jonathan Adler, which let us rock out (and in) with a conscience.
 Not only does it look good, but it also does good, as 30% of the room rate goes towards helping fight HIV/AIDS through Bono and Bobby Shriver’s landmark charitable organisation.